rackerlabs/support-how-to/content/how-to/cloud-servers/disable-http-compression-in-apache/index.md

        Accept-Encoding:compress,gzip

 If you enable compression, the server responds by compressing the page.
 If the server does not support compression, it displays the page in plain text.

 ### Disabling HTTP compression by using Ubuntu or Debian operating systems

-To disable the compression by using Ubuntu&reg; or Debian&reg;, use the following steps:
+To disable the compression by using the Ubuntu&reg; operating system or Debian&reg;, use the following steps:

 1. Disable the module **mod_deflate** by using the following command: